Jump to start of content

 ABIM is aware that, on occasion, for a small number of questions, changes in medicine (e.g., new practice guidelines) occur late in the examination publishing process and may alter what was previously the correct answer.
 Do your best to answer all questions according to your understanding of current clinical principles and practice.
 If ABIM determines that what was designed to be the correct answer has been changed by new information and there is no longer a single best response, this question will not be counted in the overall score.

-What information will my quarterly score report give me?
+What information will my quarterly progress report give me?

-The intention of the LKA quarterly score report is to offer physicians continuous feedback about their performance on the LKA as they progress through a 5-year cycle.
-There are four sections on the LKA quarterly score report:
+The intention of the LKA quarterly progress report is to offer physicians continuous feedback about their performance on the LKA as they progress through a 5-year cycle.
+There are four sections on the LKA quarterly progress report:

 1. Your Timeline:

-• Shows the examinee what quarter the current score report is covering.
+• Shows the examinee what quarter the current progress report is covering.

 2. Your Performance: